-The owner or designee annually assesses overall risk to the organization, including the organization's continuing ability to pursue strategic goals.
+The organization’s owner or designee annually assesses overall risk to the organization, including the organization's continuing ability to pursue strategic goals.

 Interpretation: Organization staff may be responsible for assessing different areas of risk throughout the year and sending the results of the assessments to the owner or designee to inform the annual review of overall risks.